-2. Senior management and governance of the Prevent Duty
+Senior management and governance of the Prevent Duty

-The Director of Compliance will have responsibility on behalf of the Senior Management Team for ensuring Ravensboune's proactive engagement with the Prevent Duty and will be accountable to the Board of Governors for institutional compliance with the Duty.

-The Head of Student Services is the Single Point of Contact (SPOC) and has responsibility for the implementation of the Safeguarding aspects of the Prevent Duty (see below).
-Any concerns in relation to an individual at Ravensbourne who is believed to be at risk of radicalisation or has expressed extremist views should be referred to the Head of Student Services.

-The Board of Governors [or a delegated sub-committee] will receive the Annual Prevent Duty Risk Assessment and Action Plan as well as a report of:

-- Statistics related to Channel cases considered/referred and accepted as part of the annual report on Safeguarding; - Meetings and speakers escalated to the highest level; - Training in relation to Prevent; - Any serious or significant concerns or incidents connected with the Duty.
+- 4. The University Secretary and Chief Compliance Officer has responsibility on behalf of the Executive for ensuring the University's proactive engagement with the Prevent Duty and will be accountable to the Board of Governors for institutional compliance with the Duty. - 5.
+The Head of Student Services is the Single Point of Contact (SPOC) and has responsibility for the implementation of the safeguarding aspects of the Prevent Duty.
+Any concerns in relation to an individual at the University who is believed to be at risk of radicalisation or has expressed extremist views should be referred to the Head of Student Services. - 6.
+The Board of Governors (or a delegated committee of the board) will receive the Annual Prevent Duty Risk Assessment and Action Plan as well as a report of: - a. statistics related to Channel cases considered/referred and accepted as part of the annual report on safeguarding; - b. meetings and speakers escalated to the highest level; - c. training in relation to Prevent; - d. any serious or significant concerns or incidents connected with the Duty.

-A member of the Board of Governors has been given specific responsibility for oversight of Safeguarding at Ravensbourne and this will encompass the Prevent Duty.
+7. A member of the Board of Governors has been given specific responsibility for oversight of safeguarding at the University and this will encompass the Prevent Duty.

-3. Partnership
+Partnership

-In complying with the Prevent Duty, Ravensbourne will actively engage with appropriate support networks, external agencies and other partners involved in compliance.
-This will include amongst other things:

-- Regular contact with Prevent Network Co-ordinator; - Regular attendance at Prevent Network Meetings; - Liaison with Police, local authority and other agencies including the Office for Students (OfS); - Sharing of practice and information as appropriate with the above
+- 8. In complying with the Prevent Duty, the University will actively engage with appropriate support networks, external agencies and other partners involved in compliance.
+This will include amongst other things: - regular contact with Prevent Network Co-ordinator; - regular attendance at Prevent Network Meetings; - liaison with Police, local authority and other agencies including the Office for Students (OfS); - sharing of practice and information as appropriate with the above

-4. Risk Assessment
+Risk Assessment

-Ravensbourne will undertake an annual risk assessment in relation to the risks of radicalisation taking particular account of our location, socio-economic and multi-ethnic student profile, subject and other contexts.
-The Director of Compliance will have responsibility on behalf of the Executive for ensuring this risk assessment is undertaken and that it addresses all aspects of the Prevent Duty.
+9. The University will undertake an annual risk assessment in relation to the risks of radicalisation taking particular account of its location, socio-economic and multiethnic student profile, subject and other contexts.
+The University Secretary and Chief Compliance Officer is responsible on behalf of the Executive for ensuring this risk assessment is undertaken and that it addresses all aspects of the Prevent Duty.
 Sub-registers in relation to particular factors within the Prevent Duty guidance will be reviewed and updated annually.

-5. Action Plan
+Action Plan

-The Executive for ensuring that an Action Plan is in place addressing any issues identified in the Risk Assessment.
-The Director of Compliance will work with other members of the Executive and relevant heads of department to ensure policies, procedures and arrangements when appropriate address the Prevent Duty requirement and are implemented.
+10. The Executive is responsible for ensuring that an Action Plan is in place addressing any issues identified in the Risk Assessment.
+The University Secretary and Chief Compliance Officer will work with other members of the Executive and relevant heads of department to ensure policies, procedures and arrangements when appropriate address the Prevent Duty requirement and are implemented.
 The Action Plan will be reviewed on an annual basis.

-6. Student Engagement and Student Union
+Student Engagement and Student Union

-Ravensbourne is committed to engaging its student body and engaging with Ravensbourne Students' Union (RSU) in the development and co-creation of policy, particularly when it impacts on their student experience.
-RSU have been engaged in the development of its policies, procedures and arrangements in relation to Prevent through Joint RSU/Ravensbourne Executive Meetings and RSU Representation on Academic Board and the Board of Governors.

-An update on the Prevent Duty and the arrangements being put in place at Ravensbourne has been given to the Student Parliament.
-RSU will be involved in any future review or updating of these arrangements.

-RSU's constitution has been reviewed and is fit for purpose in respect of the requirements of the Prevent Duty.
+- 11. The University is committed to engaging its student body and engaging with the Students' Union (RSU) in the development and co-creation of policy, particularly when it impacts on their student experience.
+RSU will be engaged in the development of its policies, procedures and arrangements in relation to Prevent through RSU Representation on Academic Board, its sub-committees and the Board of Governors. - 12.
+An update on the Prevent Duty and changes in the arrangements being put in place at the University will be given to the Student Parliament.
+RSU will be involved in any future review or updating of these arrangements. - 13.
+The RSU's constitution has been reviewed and is fit for purpose in respect of the requirements of the Prevent Duty.
 RSU is not an independent legal entity or a charity in its own right.
-For that reason, it and its constituent societies, is subject to the Duty in the manner of any constituent part of Ravensbourne.
+For that reason, it and its constituent societies, is subject to the Duty in the manner of any constituent part of the University.

-5. Training
+Training